reemhd/reemhd/README.md

 <img src="https://github.com/reemhd/reemhd/assets/113103959/f81409a2-47a2-4632-8421-5db801c6e529" alt="IMG_9689" width="400" height="400">

 Hi!
 I'm Reem.
-I am currently based in Brighton, UK.
-I have a general curiosity of how things work and they're interconnected 🔗
+I have a general curiosity of how things work and how they're interconnected 🔗

 🔭 I'm currently working as a backend developer at Nestegg whose mission is to democratise access to affordable loans through reliable lending solutions.
 Tech Stack: Node.js, PostgreSQL and AWS